 Before protecting your vision, you must define it to set a direction.
-Lack of direction leads to lack of clarity which gives birth to inaction.
+Lack of direction leads to a lack of clarity which gives birth to inaction.

-The mind constantly seeks thoughts to think, challenges to face and problems to solve.
+The mind constantly seeks thoughts to think, challenges to face, and problems to solve.
 If you don’t set an intention, it will make up its own challenges and problems.
 Hence, you will run on autopilot with useless thoughts occupying your mind.

 SHIELD #1: Environment